 The biggest difficulty we face with little black sugar ants control is that they are such versatile things.
 They will nest in almost anything.
 Outside they will be in the ground in trees, in mulch, in cracks in sidewalks and driveways, in rotted wood, under rocks, etc. Inside, little and large black ants will nest in woodwork, masonry, wall voids, and even under carpets.
 They eat everything.
 Sweets, vegetables, fruits, meats, dead insects, plant secretions, and grease.
 They’ll even eat honeydew, which is a secretion given off by plant suckers like aphids and scales.

-Household ant pictures identification and description,Learn facts about ants and how they invade your home and buildings.
+Household ant pictures identification and description,Learn facts about Types of ants-Signs of activity in homes and buildings.

 Carpenter ants reside both outdoors and indoors in moist, decaying or hollow wood.
 They carve “galleries” into the wood grain to provide passageways for movement from section to section of the nest.
 They leave what looks like sawdust behind which provides an indication to where they are nesting.